OmDRetro/MPA2-Compilation-Tools/README.md

 # Prerequisites
  - Download the ffmpeg binaries
-     - Option 1: Obtain ffmpeg-release-essentials archive from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/)
+     - Option 1: Obtain the ffmpeg-release-essentials archive from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/)
 	     - Under release builds, look for `ffmpeg-release-essentials.7z` or `ffmpeg-release-essentials.zip`
-	 - Option 2: Get the latest Github release from [Github](https://github.com/BtbN/FFmpeg-Builds/releases)
+	 - Option 2: Get the latest Github release from [here](https://github.com/BtbN/FFmpeg-Builds/releases)
 	     - `ffmpeg-master-latest-win64-gpl.zip` should contain the standalone binaries
 		     - _DO NOT DOWNLOAD THE SHARED VERSION!_